varsha-ram-26/PDF_To_Word/README.md

 This code will  create separate word documents for each page in the PDF file

-# Folder Name: Convert PDF to WoPagerd
+# Folder Name: Convert PDF to Page
 Step 1: Provide the path of the PDF file
 Step 2: Execute the code